Click-through rate

 Given the overload of online advertising and the desensitization of users over time, achieving a significant click-through rate can be challenging.
 On average, a typical click-through rate can be as low as two users per 1,000 views, or 0.2%.
 This metric underscores the importance of creating compelling and relevant ads to cut through the noise and capture the attention of potential customers in the competitive eCommerce landscape.

-How is the Click-Through Rate Calculated?
+How to Calculate the Click-Through Rate

 The Click-Through Rate is calculated by taking the number of users who clicked on a specific advertisement and dividing it by the total number of users who viewed the web page containing that ad.
 The formula for CTR is as follows: